Blog

 Most nonprofits know about the Form 990.
 Fewer know about the 10 other requirements — from charitable solicitation to document retention and lobbying limits.

-Self-dealing rules prohibit nearly all transactions between a private foundation and its insiders — no exception for fair market value.
-10%–200% IRS penalties.
+IRC §4941 prohibits nearly all transactions between a foundation and its insiders — no fair-market-value exception.
+Penalties run 10%–200%.
+Plain-English guide.

 Joining a nonprofit board comes with real legal duties — care, loyalty, and obedience.
 How to read financials, spot red flags, and protect yourself as a fiduciary.